Writing Personal Statements

 You will likely also find that the experience of writing the personal statement itself provides you with some clarity about your goals, values, and your formative experiences.
 Instead of writing what you already know, you might approach the personal statement as a chance to discover more about yourself.
 As your essays evolve, you'll want to refine them with your audience of scholarship reviewers in mind.
 In order to stand out from the piles of other applications, you need readers to get a sense of who you are, what motivates you, and why you are a good fit for the scholarship to which you're applying.

 Consider the suggestions below as you progress from preparing to write, to drafting your essay, to revision.
 Note that this is rarely a linear process; you will likely return to earlier stages as you’re revising to further develop and strengthen your essay.
 Successful scholarship applications usually involve many, many drafts.
 It is not uncommon for students working with CFSA to produce more than a dozen drafts of an essay--so leave yourself plenty of time and be prepared to rethink and revise!

 Preparing to Write

-– Carefully research the scholarship or fellowship, paying attention to the foundation or the donor’s goals and values.
+- Carefully research the scholarship or fellowship, paying attention to the foundation or organization's goals and values.
 How does your path reflect these values?
-Why should this foundation or donor invest in you and your future?
+Why should this foundation or organization invest in you and your future?